Olympiacos F.C.: Return to UCL

-In the League phase, they were drawn against Pafos, Arsenal, Barcelona, Eindhoven, Real Madrid, Kairat, Bayer Leverkusen and Ajax.
+In the League phase, they were drawn against Pafos, Arsenal, Barcelona, PSV Eindhoven, Real Madrid, Kairat, Bayer Leverkusen and Ajax.

 During this timeframe, Olympiacos negotiated with Inter Milan in order to add striker Mehdi Taremi in the club's player roster.
 After he signed for the club, he scored a brace against Panserraikos in his debut game, helping the club achieve a 5-0 win in the third matchday of the 2025-26 Super League Greece season.

 Daniel Podence, who was amongst the team that won the UEFA Europa Conference League during the 2023-24 season, returned to the club, once again on loan, and also scored in the game against Panserraikos.